 2020-02-15

 Abstract: The emergence and impact of tipping points are of immense interest in both social and ecological systems.
 Despite widespread recognition of the importance of coupled human and natural systems, it is often assumed that the underlying forces that lead to nonlinear behaviors like tipping points rest squarely within either human or natural processes.
-Our work shows how tipping points can arise in a stylized model representing adoption of sustainable agricultural practices, in which neither system alone has these dynamics.
+Our work shows how tipping points can arise in a stylized coupled natural human systems (CHANS) model representing adoption of sustainable agricultural practices, in which neither system alone has these dynamics.
 Temporal feedbacks between a farmer's investment choice, based on their perceived utility over a given time horizon, and probabilistic changes in the ecological services derived from the environment, can result in alternate stable states.
-Because benefits of ecosystem services take time to accrue, farmers in environments with degraded land are unlikely to invest in agroecology, while farmers who benefit from ecosystem services are more likely to bolster those services further.
-This path dependency leads to a bifurcation into either a more-simplified or more-diversified farming approach, which echoes empirical findings.
-We show that these alternate stable states need not be an inherent feature of either ecological or decision dynamics but can emerge as a very general pattern by dynamically coupling a simple ecosystem model with a rational decision process over time.
-We suggest that better understanding such tipping points has important implications for policy design across a range of domains, including land tenure and agricultural subsidies.
+Because benefits of ecosystem services take time to accrue, farmers in environments with degraded land are unlikely to invest in agroecology, while farmers who benefit from ecosystem services are more likely to bolster those services further through choices of such practices.
+This path dependency leads to a bifurcation into either a more-simplified (conventional) or more-diversified (agroecological) farming approach, which echoes empirical findings.
+We show that these alternate stable states need not be an inherent feature of either ecological or decision dynamics but can emerge as a general pattern by dynamically coupling a simple ecosystem model with a rational decision process over time.
+We suggest that better understanding of such tipping points has important implications for agricultural and land use policy design across a range of domains, including land tenure and agricultural subsidies.

 Introduction:

-Both ecosystems and social systems have been observed to abruptly change states as the result of crossing some critical threshold.
+Both ecosystems and social systems have been observed to change states abruptly as the result of crossing some critical threshold.
 Theories of ecological multistability have long described this phenomenon and explored how ecological management impacts stability landscapes , with underlying tipping dynamics assumed to stem from ecological processes.
 Similarly, examples from social science suggest that tipping points may result from complex features of human systems; from the collapse of societies , to social networks dynamics such as the spread of innovations .
 Despite widespread interest in the causes and location of tipping points in integrated socio-ecological systems, it has generally been assumed that the underlying dynamical complexity must be ascribed either to social process or natural phenomena alone.

 Empirically exploring tightly coupled dynamic systems to better understand the causees and consequences of regime shifts presents numerous challenges .
 Human decisions impact ecological processes and the resultant changes create feedbacks that alter the scope and efficacy of future decisions .
 Management decisions can enhance or degrade ecological services that affect the long-term productive capacity of the land base and impact future financial returns .
 However, the temporal dynamics of ecological processes do not always align with the temporal scale of human decision-making.
-For example, many ecosystem services result from sequential investments over time and take years to accrue, meaning adoption of these practices requires decisionmakers to be forward looking, adaptive, and cognizant of environmental and economic uncertainty.
+For example, land management to produce ecosystem services may require sequential investments over time and/or take years to accrue (Refs), meaning adoption of these practices requires decisionmakers to be forward looking, adaptive, and cognizant of environmental and economic uncertainty.

-Agriculture is among the most fundamental drivers of anthropogenic ecological change , providing a valuable context for examining core properties of the human-environment nexus.
+Agriculture is among the most fundamental drivers of anthropogenic ecological change , and is a classic example of a coupled human and natural coupled system (CHANS).
 While agriculture influences both human and ecosystem well-being, practices vary in their environmental impacts, long-term sustainability, financial viability, and climate resilience.
-It is increasingly recognized that effective policies to address environmental issues, including the long-term sustainability of agricultural practices, requires interdisciplinary approaches which consider both human decision-making and ecology as a coupled human and natural system (CHANS) .
+It is increasingly recognized that effective policies to address environmental issues, including the long-term sustainability of agricultural practices, requires interdisciplinary approaches which consider both human decision-making and ecology as a CHANS.